tatejuan12/OCM/README.md

 - Wallet balance on bid modal
 - Mint page.
 - Minting Help page
-- edit profile needs to autofill if data is there
+- edit profile needs to autofill if data is there --DONE--
 - unlisted NFT's needs fixing (if none, send "no NFTs to display")
 - Optimise website cache